Generally, there can be only one effective date of coverage for a coverage group.

 one or more political subdivisions or the employees of two or more political subdivisions,

-one or more of the political subdivisions.
+of the political subdivisions.

-These choices are available for agreements and modifications entered into on or after
+These choices are available for Agreements and Modifications entered into on or after

 September 13, 1960.

-When there are different coverage effective dates, an employee will receive retroactive
+When there are different effective dates, an employee will receive retroactive coverage

-included in the coverage group.
+in the coverage group.

 This provision applies only to effective dates.
-In other respects there is no change
+In other respects, there is no change

 in the retirement system coverage group.
 One referendum must be held for the entire